 Open Enrollment happens once a year, from November 1 to January 31.
 It is typically the only time you can enroll in coverage unless you have a major life event.

-As part of the state’s overall response to the coronavirus pandemic, New Jersey opened a new COVID-19 Special Enrollment Period for uninsured New Jerseyans to enroll in a health plan until May 15, 2021.
-All eligible uninsured residents can enroll now, and coverage will start on the first day of the month following your plan selection.
+As part of the state’s overall response to the coronavirus pandemic, New Jersey opened a new COVID-19 Special Enrollment Period for all eligible New Jerseyans to enroll in a health plan through the end of 2021.
+All eligible residents can enroll now, and coverage will start on the first day of the month following your plan selection.

 Certain life-changing events such as pregnancy, having a baby, or adoption also qualify you for a Special Enrollment Period (SEP) and allow you to enroll in coverage with an earlier effective date.
 Certain life-changing events also allow consumers to make changes to their current coverage.

 If you qualify for an SEP, you usually have up to 60 days after the event to enroll or change your plan.

 (Note: You can enroll in NJ FamilyCare, the state’s publicly funded health insurance program with free or low-cost health coverage, any time of year.)

 - Losing health coverage, such as job-based, individual, and student plans